chili-chips-ba/openCologne/1.Blinky/README.md

 ## Programming the Board
 ### Linux
-To program the board, use the following command:
+It is important to use the latest version of openFPGALoader as specified above.
+If you specify in the makefile your path to the latest openFPGALoader in the variable `OFL` you can program the board by running the following command:
+`make jtag`

+The above command is just running the command below:

 `openFPGALoader -b gatemate_evb_jtag --cable dirtyJtag --bitstream blink_00.cfg.bit`
 ### WSL